Class notes

 2025-10-23

-- Felsenstein’s paradox: recombination brings good genes together, but makes it hard for them to stay together
+Felsenstein’s paradox made him “[skeptical] towards Santa Rosalia” (vs Hutchinson): recombination brings good genes together, but makes it hard for them to stay together!

-- Genomic islands of differentiation: relatively small regions of genome that have elevated divergence, surrounded by regions of low/no divergence.
-Few key influences around same time, ~ 20 years ago.
+Genomic islands of differentiation are relatively small regions of the genome that have elevated divergence, surrounded by regions of low/no divergence.
+This concept arose (in “speciation” flavour) due to multiple key influences around the same time, ~ 20 years ago:

 - Rebirth of reinforcement